veracity/veracity-documentation/sections/datafabric/iot/api-documentation.md

             <td>/v1/TimeSeriesData/.latest</td>
 	     </tr>
 		  <tr>
-            <td colspan=2><pre>Get the latest n-received values for given channels.
-Data is listed as EventData.
+            <td colspan=2><pre>Get the latest n-received values for given channels. datapoints in the response are listed as EventData.
 -<var>dimension</var> set null if not used in ingest.
 -<var>dataChannelIdType</var>: Are you requesting channels by ShortId or DataChannelUuid -<var>dataChannelIds</var>: Array of channel ids.
 Use type specified in dataChannelIdType.
 I.e. "AI030206", "AI030207", "AI030701"